 - Attach a temporary label with your name and the title securely TO THE FRONT of each piece.
 Museum staff will use this to match your labels and statement to your work.

-- Deliver any sketches or written installation instructions.
+- Include sketches or written installation instructions as needed.

 - Return borrowed tools and materials to their proper location.